 - Pop-Star Composer: The B-52s did the title song, while Mutato Muzika did the background music and the Money Song

 - Take That, Critics!: Some people believe that this is what Scharf was trying to say through his characters.

 - Tempting Fate: Subverted.
 After Glindy says "Could this place get any better?"
 King Norman and his goons show up.

 - Tsundere: Swirly is very open about her conflicting feelings for Suavo.

 - Visual Pun: When the Groovenians are paying their taxes to the Normals, their "money" consists of a thick, green liquid- they literally have "liquid funds".

 - We Will Meet Again: Norman vows that he'll be back to get Glindy and Jet.
 It's possible that if the pilot succeeded, he would have been a reoccurring villain.

 - Jet's father claims says that Glindy and Jet will be back.

-- Woman Scorned: Glindy's sister after Jet leaves him.
+- Woman Scorned: Glindy's sister after Jet leaves her.